-Led by Rutgers University, a consortium of 14 shellfish geneticists from 12 East Coast universities and government agencies has won a five-year, $4.4 million grant from the Atlantic States Marine Fisheries Commission to develop new tools to accelerate selective breeding to support oyster aquaculture.
+Led by Rutgers University, a consortium of 14 shellfish geneticists from 12 East Coast universities and government agencies has won a five-year, $4.4 million grant funded by NOAA Fisheries through the Atlantic States Marine Fisheries Commission to develop new tools to accelerate selective breeding to support oyster aquaculture.

-The East Coast breeding consortium was formed to support the industry so that hatcheries could provide domesticated lines with desirable traits.
-For example, over many generations, researchers from Rutgers and the Virginia Institute of Marine Science developed varieties of oysters that are now quite tolerant of MSX, the parasite that essentially wiped out much of the oyster harvest in the mid-Atlantic.
-Other traits, such as faster growth rate and meatier oysters, have also been substantially improved.
+The Eastern Oyster Breeding Consortium was formed so that hatcheries could support industry by providing domesticated lines with desirable traits.
+For example, over many generations, researchers from Rutgers and William & Mary’s Virginia Institute of Marine Science (VIMS) have developed varieties of oysters that are now quite tolerant of MSX, the parasite that essentially wiped out much of the oyster harvest in the mid-Atlantic.
+Their breeding programs have also substantially improved other traits, such as faster growth and meatier oysters.

-“Oysters tend to be adapted to local environmental conditions,” explained Guo.
+“Oysters tend to be adapted to local environmental conditions,” explains Guo.
 “One goal of our project is to develop genetic strains that are adapted to different regions along the Atlantic Seaboard.”

 According to Guo, several years ago consortium scientists were able to sequence the oyster genome, providing new tools to make direct associations between the genetic code and important traits.

 “The team will develop a tool called a “SNP chip” to detect variations across the genome, and through a process called genomic selection, these genetic markers will help identify the best performing oysters,” he adds.